 For the fall and spring, all undergraduate students must pay a recreation fee of $263.00 each semester.

 Upon presentation of the ID card, each undergraduate is entitled (1) to unlimited use of all facilities of the Vanderbilt Recreation and Wellness Center, including the recreation fields, subject to space availability, posted hours and special requirements announced by the Office of Campus Recreation.
 There will be charges for use of equipment purchased at the Pro Shop, rental of outdoor recreation equipment, food and certain special classes and workshops; (2) to participate in the intramural programs, subject to space availability, required team deposits and regulations set down by the Office of Campus Recreation’s Recreation Handbook; (3) to join and participate in sport clubs, subject to conditions noted in the O.C.R.’s Sport Clubs Handbook; (4) to enroll in classes and workshops offered by Campus Recreation, subject to space availability; and (5) to participate in the outdoor recreational and wellness activities, subject to space availability and charges.

 Graduate and Professional Students:

 For the fall and spring, graduate and professional students must pay a recreation fee of $135.00 each semester.

-Upon presentation of the ID card, this fee entitles each graduate and professional student (1) to “half use” of the Vanderbilt Recreation and Wellness Center, subject to space availability, posted hours and special requirements announced by the Office of Campus Recreation.
+Upon presentation of the ID card, this fee entitles each graduate and professional student (1) use of the Vanderbilt Recreation and Wellness Center, subject to space availability, posted hours and special requirements announced by the Office of Campus Recreation.
 There will be charges for use of equipment purchased at the Pro Shop, rental of outdoor recreation equipment, food and certain special classes and workshops.
-“Half use” means that a graduate or professional student may use the facility for half the semester days available to an undergraduate without an extra charge.
-A graduate or professional student may enter the building as many times a day as he/she chooses; (2) to purchase unlimited use of all facilities of the Vanderbilt Recreation and Wellness Center at an additional cost of $147.00 a semester; (3) to unlimited use of the recreation fields, subject to space availability, posted hours and special requirements; and to the following items described in the undergraduate section: 2, 3, 4 and 5.
+(2) to unlimited use of the recreation fields, subject to space availability, posted hours and special requirements; and to the following items described in the undergraduate section: 2, 3, 4 and 5.